Home

 Another concern is its automation setup, which can feel cluttered and confusing due to overlapping features.
 Additionally, WATI’s customer support is limited to business hours (9 am to 5 pm IST) and is only available via email or WhatsApp—posing a challenge if you need assistance outside those hours.

 On the pricing front, WATI starts at $39/month for up to 5 users, which is budget-friendly for small teams.
 However, it also imposes a markup on WhatsApp’s official messaging fees, which can drive up costs as your message volume increases.
-Combined with the fact that WhatsApp API access comes bundled with WATI’s platform, businesses that already use another CRM may end up paying for tools they don’t need.

 Pros